 What it means: Michigan did exactly what it was supposed to do, beating an inferior opponent handily while getting its starters out of the game with a lot of time remaining.
 It's tough to tell where Michigan stands, but it gives the Wolverines some confidence entering next Saturday's game against Notre Dame.

-Record performance: Robinson moved up the all-time Michigan ledger in several categories, including moving into fifth place in passing yards with 5,660, moving past then-No. 6 Tom Brady (5,351 yards) and then-No. 5 Jim Harbaugh (5,449 yards).
+Record performance: Robinson moved up the all-time Michigan ledger in several categories, including moving into fifth place all-time in passing yards with 5,660, moving past then-No. 6 Tom Brady (5,351 yards) and then-No. 5 Jim Harbaugh (5,449 yards).
 Robinson also moved into second place in all-purpose yards behind Chad Henne.
 Robinson has 9,210 yards of total offense.
 Henne had 9,300.